tractr/directus-sync/packages/api/README.md

 # `directus-extension-sync`

+The `directus-sync` CLI provides a set of tools for managing and synchronizing the schema and collections within Directus across different environments.
+It allows to synchronize the following
+elements: `dashboards`, `flows`, `folders`, `operations`, `panels`, `permissions`, `presets`, `roles`, `settings`, `translations` and `webhooks`.

+More information about the `directus-sync` CLI tool can be found [here](https://github.com/tractr/directus-sync).

 ## Overview

-The `directus-extension-sync` is an extension that manages the mapping between synchronization identifiers (SyncIDs) and Directus's internal entity IDs.
-This extension is a critical dependency for the `directus-sync` CLI tool, enabling it to perform version control and synchronization tasks across different Directus instances.
+The `directus-extension-sync` is an essential extension required for using the `directus-sync` CLI.
+It manages the mapping between synchronization identifiers (SyncIDs) and Directus's internal entity IDs.
+This extension allows `directus-sync` to perform version control and synchronization tasks across various Directus instances.

 ## Features